jonataslaw/get_cli/README.md

 // to install package on your project get install camera

+// to install package in dependencies_dev on your project get install flutter_launcher_icons

 // to remove package on your project get remove http